ESDLMapEditorESSIM/ESDLValidator/README.md

 ## Status
 **work in progress**

+# Status PoC scheme
+### Checks if:
+- Heatcommodity carriers availability with atleast one supply and return temperature
+- Pipes are not directly connected to pipes
+- No other assets than pipes are connected to joints
+- there are no unconnected ports
+- Joint contains exactly two ports
+- [Producers, Conversion] are connected as producers (outport temperature> inport temperature)
+- [Consumer, Heatstorage] are connected as consumers (outport temperature < inport temperature)
+- Diameter of pipe is defined
+- charge and discharge rate of Heatstorages is defined
+- heatexchanger capacity is defined
+- costinformation exists with children installation, investment, fixed & variable operational
+  - all checked units are independent of multiplier
+    - investment cost in EUR/W for producers, conversion, ATES, consumers, EUR/m3 for tank storage, EUR/m for pipes
+    - installation cost in EUR for all assets except pipes and joints
+    - fixed operational cost in EUR/W for producers, conversion, ATES, consumers, EUR/m3 for tank storage
+    - variable operational cost in EUR/Wh for producers, conversion, ATES, consumers
+- names of assets are unique
+- pipes and joints have names pairs for supply and return based on + '_ret'
+- power producer is defined
+- consumer profile is defined

+### PoC scheme ToDo:
+- [ ] check minimum pipelength [warning]
+- [ ] check connection of assets with more than 2 ports (heat pump and heat exchanger) [error]
+- [ ] check area ....
+- [ ] check power consumer is larger than max of profile [warning]
+- [ ] check power consumer is not 0, because used for scaling. [error]
+- [ ] check unit EUR/Wh to also allow EUR/J [warning]
+- [ ] check fixed and variable maintenance to also be allowed. [warning]
+- [ ] check number of assets in the ESDL. [warning]
+- [ ] check if area contains atleast one asset [warning]
+- [ ] check if multiplier of profile is not 0 [error]

 # ToDo V1.0
 - [x] Handle 'and', 'or' in checks - working, need some more thoroughly testing
 - [ ] Add xsd validation